top of page

 Durability Factors of Glaze

-• Firing Temperature: Glazes fired at higher temperatures, such as those on stoneware or porcelain, are more durable because the clay and glaze fuse more completely.
-Low-fire glazes, while vibrant and colourful, may be less resilient to wear and tear.
+• Firing Temperature: Glazes fired at higher temperatures, such as those on stoneware or porcelain, are generally more durable.
+The clay and glaze fuse more completely at high temperatures.
+In contrast, low-fire glazes, while vibrant and colorful, may be less resilient to wear and tear.

 • Glaze Composition: A well-formulated glaze creates a strong, even coating.
-Poor-quality or improperly mixed glazes may crack, chip, or craze (develop fine cracks) over time, reducing the piece’s durability.
+Poor-quality or improperly mixed glazes may crack, chip, or craze (develop fine cracks) over time, which reduces the piece’s durability.

-• Glaze Application: The way the glaze is applied affects its longevity.
-A thick, even layer ensures maximum protection, while thin or uneven application may leave vulnerable spots.
+• Glaze Application: The method of applying glaze affects its longevity.
+A thick, even layer ensures maximum protection, while a thin or uneven application may leave vulnerable spots on the ceramic.

 • Wear Resistance: A high-quality glaze resists scratching and scuffing from utensils or stacking.
-Durable glazes are ideal for everyday use, maintaining their shine and functionality even with frequent handling.
+Durable glazes are ideal for everyday use and maintain their shine and functionality even with frequent handling.

 Glaze in Functional Ceramics

-For functional ceramics like mugs or plates, glaze durability is critical.
+For functional ceramics like mugs or plates, glaze durability is crucial.
 A durable glaze ensures that:

 • The piece remains food-safe and hygienic, as no liquids or food particles seep into the clay.

-• It can handle temperature changes, like going from hot beverages to a cool wash in the dishwasher, without cracking or crazing.
+• It can withstand temperature changes, such as transitioning from hot beverages to a cool wash in the dishwasher, without cracking or crazing.

-• The aesthetic appeal of the piece lasts, even with the abrasive from the dishwasher detergent.
+• The aesthetic appeal of the piece lasts, even with the abrasive effects of dishwasher detergent.

-In summary, a good glaze isn’t just about making ceramics beautiful—it’s essential for creating long-lasting, functional pieces that can withstand daily use.
+In summary, a good glaze isn’t just about making ceramics beautiful.
+It’s essential for creating long-lasting, functional pieces that can withstand daily use.
+When investing in a handmade mug, keep in mind that proper care will ensure you can enjoy your piece for years to come.
+Choosing high-quality ceramics can be beneficial since they often feature durable glazes.

 Recent Posts